 Tandy Bowen was a sixteen-year-old girl who grew up in Shaker Heights, Ohio, a suburb of Cleveland where many wealthy people live.
-Bowen's mother, Melissa, was a celebrated and self-centered model who had become rich not only from her own career but also from receiving her previous husband's estate.
-Tandy's father had left for India seeking "spiritual rebirth."
+Bowen's mother, Melissa, was a celebrated but self-centered model who had become rich not only from her own career but also from receiving her previous husband's estate.
+Tandy's father left for India seeking "spiritual rebirth."
 Subsequently Melissa married Phillip Carlisle.
-Although kind, Tandy was still hurt by her father's leaving and did not accept Phillip.
-Feeling unloved, Tandy turned for affection to an older teenager named Rob Daltry.
-But when he left for college shortly thereafter, the despondent Tandy left home on a bus for New York City.
-While there, a man tried to rob her, but was stopped by Tyrone Johnson.
-She bought him food and the two learned about each other.
+Although Phillip was kind, Tandy was still deeply hurt by her father's departure and did not accept Phillip.
+Feeling unloved, Tandy turned to an older teenager named Rob Daltry for affection.
+But when Rob left for college shortly thereafter, the despondent Tandy left home on a bus for New York City.
+While wandering the streets a man tried to mug her, but she was rescued by Tyrone Johnson, a fellow runaway teen.
+She bought Tyrone food and the two grew to care about each other.

-Simon Marshall and his men rounded up the runaways offering them food and shelter.
-Naive, Tandy agreed, and Tyrone went with her suspecting things were wrong.
-There, they were knocked unconscious and injected with a designer drug the Maggia wished to use as a replacement for heroin.
-Because of genetic factors, Tyrone and Tandy survived while the others died due to the drugs' effects.
-They escaped, jumping into the river, and both began manifesting superhuman powers.
-Tyrone found himself swimming alone in what appeared to be total Darkness.
+Simon Marshall and his men rounded up a number of the city's teen runaways, offering them food and shelter.
+Being naive, Tandy agreed to go; Tyrone went with her because he was suspicious of Marshall's motives and wanted to protect Tandy.
+Tyrone's suspicions proved to be correct; the runaway teens were knocked unconscious by Marshall's men and injected with a designer drug the Maggia wished to use as a replacement for heroin.
+Due to genetic factors Tyrone and Tandy managed to survive the drug, but the other teens died due to the drugs' effects.
+The two surviving teens escaped by jumping into the river, and both soon began manifesting superhuman powers.
+Tyrone found himself swimming alone in what appeared to be total darkness.
 He believed Tandy somehow escaped away from him until he saw her glowing brightly with white light.
 He felt himself drawn to her and made his way over.

-Once the pair reached the shore they were attacked by Marshall's men, but the men were consumed and defeated by Tandy and Tyrone's new found powers.
-The two became Cloak and Dagger, pledging to protect other young people from the dangers they had encountered.
+Once the pair reached the shore they were attacked by Marshall's men, but the men were consumed and defeated by Tandy and Tyrone's new-found powers.
+The two runaway teens became known as the super-duo Cloak and Dagger, pledging to protect other young people from the dangers they had encountered.
 Tandy became fiercely loyal to Cloak.
 The two being runaways, they often found themselves hungry and homeless and ended up moving into a church where Father Delgado resided.

 Dagger first appeared alongside Cloak in Spectacular Spider-Man #64 in March 1982 and was created by Bill Mantlo and Ed Hannigan.